TChowdhury1999/D3_Conways_Life/README.md

 IMPLEMENTATION OF CONWAYS LIFE IS LOCATED IN THE FOLDER LABELLED FINAL

+PLEASE READ THE TEXT FILE IN THE FINAL FOLDER CALLED README.TXT

 Folder containing words has been updated and shows the history of the files